ibm-cloud-docs/vmwaresolutions/archiref/veeam-bms/veeam-bms-archi-overview.md

 If your compliance requirements allow the usage of shared storage resources, you can use other {{site.data.keyword.cloud_notm}} Storage options as a capacity tier storage for redundancy or long-term retention with Veeam scale-out backup repository functions.
 For example, Object Storage can be used to provide a highly durable place for low-cost and long-term backup storage when these backups do not require high levels of restore performance.

 The backup solution is self-managed and you can customize it post deployment.
-For more information, see [Post deployment customization options with self-managed vCenter Server](/docs/vmwaresolutions?topic=vmwaresolutions-veeam-bms-archi-post-deployment).
+For more information, see [Post deployment customization options with {{site.data.keyword.vcf-auto-short}}](/docs/vmwaresolutions?topic=vmwaresolutions-veeam-bms-archi-post-deployment).

 ## Related links
 {: #veeam-bms-archi-overview-related}